 If you suspect a background check by an employer has been used in a discriminatory way, contact the Equal Employment Opportunity Commission (EEOC).

-Can I Say No to a Background Check?
+Saying No to a Background Check

 Background checks are becoming more and more common among employers during the job hiring process.
 While you can say no to a background check, an employer may choose not to hire you because of this.